-Suzuki-rōshi: No. I am talking about, you know, darkness, or enlightenment or the first principle, or emptiness, you know, emptiness.
-Same thing, you know.
-First principle or utter darkness of the room or, you know, the [1 word unclear]-there are various expressions for dark.
-But utter darkness means-why I say so is in utter darkness, when we say "emptiness," we may feel nothingness; or when I say "nothingness" we may feel that is, you know, void: nothing in it-that is nothing.
-Usually it is so; but what we really mean is there is and there is not.
+Suzuki-rōshi: No. I am talking about darkness, or enlightenment or the first principle, or emptiness.
+Same thing.
+First principle or utter darkness of the room-there are various expressions for dark.
+But utter darkness-why I say so is in utter darkness, when we say "emptiness," we may feel nothingness; or when I say "nothingness" we may feel that is void: nothing in it-that is nothing.
+Usually it is so; but what we really mean is, there is and there is not.
 That is nothingness.
-In-in dark room, there is many things actually; but at the same time, because it is dark, we cannot see.
+In dark room, there is many things actually; but at the same time, because it is dark, we cannot see.
 That is darkness.
 "Nothingness," we say, but actually there is something.
-There is something but it's-actually, there is nothing.
+There is something but actually, there is nothing.
 This is very true, isn't it?

-I exist here like this, but actually I don't exist like that-like this.
-Buddhist scripture-scripture says, in one day we will change into various beings-sixty billion, forty-forty hundred million, and ninety-nine thousand, and eight hundred, and nine hundred and eighty-four times [laughs, laughter].
+I exist here like this, but actually I don't exist like this.
+Buddhist scripture says, in one day we will change into various beings-sixty billion, forty-forty hundred million, and ninety-nine thousand, and eight hundred, and nine hundred and eighty-four times [laughs, laughter].
 How much is that?
-Maybe the population of America and China, you know, the amount may be something, six million or-in China there is-they-there is supposed to be, you know, four billion.
+Maybe the population of America and China, the amount may be something, six million or-in China there is supposed to be four billion.
 Hmm?
 No. Four billion?